Below you will find various elements of our Media Kit. If you need something that is not listed below, please contact email@example.com.

 Mark Jewell and Rachel Christenson are co-founders of Selling Energy.

-Mark Jewell is a nationally recognized subject matter expert, author, coach, and speaker focused on helping others create value.
+Mark Jewell is a nationally recognized subject matter expert, coach, speaker, and best-selling author focused on overcoming barriers to implementing projects.
+His experience includes over 30 years in commercial real estate, 20 years in energy efficiency, and 40 years as an entrepreneur.
 Over the last two decades, he has influenced efficiency decisions in more than three billion square feet of North American real estate.
 Mark is the co-founder and President of Selling Energy.
-He received his B.S. in Economics from The Wharton School at the University of Pennsylvania.
+He received his B.S. in Economics from the Wharton School of Finance and Commerce at the University of Pennsylvania.

-Rachel Christenson has ten years of leadership experience in business development and organizational management roles.
+Rachel Christenson has over ten years of leadership experience in business development and organizational management roles.
+Her specialties include building high-performance teams to create value at the intersection of technology and program design, marketing and outreach, and curriculum development and delivery.
 She is the co-founder and CEO of Selling Energy.
-Rachel received her B.S. in Architecture from the University of Utah and her MIM from Portland State University.
+Rachel received her B.S. in Architectural Studies from the University of Utah, and a Master’s degree in International Management with a specialization in Corporate Sustainability from Portland State University.

 PHOTOS AND LOGOS